redhat-developer/developers.redhat.com/CONTRIBUTING.md

 ## Developer Materials
-Currently we have a number of different types of developer materials that can be searched from http://developers.redhat.com/<product>/learn.
+Currently we have a number of different types of developer materials that can be searched from http://developers.redhat.com/resources and `http://developers.redhat.com/<product code>/learn`.
 These are described as follows:

 1. Quickstarts.
 These demonstrate a small number of technologies in as simple a way as possible.
 The guidelines are quite strict around the structure and scope of the quickstarts.
 This makes it easier for the Red Hat Developer team to maintain the large quantity of quickstarts that we have and also gives the user a consistent experience.
 Currently we only support quickstarts that are located in one of the JBoss Developer quickstarts repositories on https://github.com/jboss-developer.
 2. Demos.
 These are larger applications than quickstarts and don't have as strict guidelines.
 They can also be located in external repositories outside of the JBoss Developer GitHub organization.